 - Build a resource library, classroom activities, and authentic connections that celebrate cultural diversity.

-Growing Up Global: An Essential 21st Century Skill:
+Growing Up Global: An Essential 21st Century Skill (Or: Raising Children to Thrive in a Globalized, Rapidly Changing World):

 This topic works well for parent as well as educator audiences, connecting global citizenship, character-building, and 21st-Century learning.